Dominic Smith Player Props: Nationals vs. Padres

 Dominic Smith At The Plate

-- Smith has six doubles, a triple, two home runs and 24 walks while batting .262.
+- Smith is hitting .261 with seven doubles, a triple, two home runs and 24 walks.

-- He has homered in two of 70 games played this season, and in 0.7% of his plate appearances.
+- He has hit a long ball in two of 71 games played this season, and in 0.7% of his plate appearances.

-- In 18.6% of his games this season, Smith has driven in at least one run.
-In four of those games (5.7%) he recorded more than one RBI.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.